 Welcome to the Wallace H. Coulter Department of Biomedical Engineering (BME) at Georgia Tech and Emory University.
-I am energized and honored to begin serving as the chair of one of the top biomedical engineering departments in the world at such a thrilling time in our evolution!
+I am energized and honored to serve as the chair of one of the top biomedical engineering departments in the world at such a thrilling time in our evolution.

 The spirit of collaboration is embedded in the DNA of Georgia Tech and Emory.
-The Coulter Department is a perfect representation of teamwork and innovation – a unique partnership linking Georgia Tech’s College of Engineering, a top-tier public engineering school, to the Emory University School of Medicine, one of the nation’s highly regarded private medical schools that excels in both research and primary care.
-As a newcomer to Atlanta and the Coulter Department, I want to deepen that community of collaboration while we grow in size and impact.
+The Coulter Department is a perfect representation of teamwork and innovation — a unique partnership linking Georgia Tech’s College of Engineering, a top-tier public engineering school, to the Emory University School of Medicine, one of the nation’s highly regarded private medical schools that excels in both research and primary care.
+As chair, I want to continue deepening that community of collaboration while we grow in size and impact.

 With vision and synergy, our world-class faculty combine clinical insights, biological approaches, and advanced engineering technologies to address unmet clinical challenges to accelerate the discovery of new diagnostic tools and treatments, all wrapped in a multi-disciplinary environment that stresses a team approach in both the classroom and the lab.